-The physics based pilgrimage into the study of light waves gave birth infrared light therapy as a deeply healing therapeutic modality.
+The physics based pilgrimage into the study of light waves gave birth to infrared light therapy as a deeply healing therapeutic modality.

-Light Waves: The Dawning Of A New Age
+Light Waves: The Dawning Of A New Age For The Sauna

 Thermal waves or thermal resonance is one of the four primary ways that heat is transferred.
-Infrared saunas use thermal resonance as a means of transferring heat; this method is considered to be the most effective in heating the human body and does not depend on high rising temperatures in the external environment.
+Infrared saunas use thermal resonance as a means of transferring heat; this method is considered to be the most effective in heating the human body and does not depend on high rising temperatures in the external environment (8).

-The infrared sauna is defined by its use of light wavelengths, namely the power of the penetrating force of the near, mid and far infrared waves.
+The infrared sauna is defined by its use of light wavelengths, namely the power of the penetrating force of the near, mid and far-infrared waves.

-The depth and power of entry by the broad spectrum infrared waves beyond the initial epidermis membrane creates a cascade of health benefits on the body during the infrared sauna session.
+The depth and power of entry by the broad-spectrum infrared waves beyond the initial epidermis membrane creates a cascade of health benefits on the body during the infrared sauna session.

 The invisible spectrum of light dances effortlessly with the cellular makeup of the human form to transcend disease and create optimal health within the body.